-Given that local strategies will involve multiple actions across multiple partners, high level and strong project management skills are lso key to successful working.
-Good management will necessarily involve considering multiagency working, understanding the challenges experienced individually and collectively, and creating solutions that allow strong, mature partnership working to develop.
+Given that local strategies will involve multiple actions across multiple partners, high level and strong project management skills are another key aspect to successful working.
+Good management will necessarily involve consideration of multi-agency working, understanding the challenges experienced individually and collectively, and creating solutions that allow strong, mature partnership working to develop over time.